 The plan should be succinct and be able to satisfy the scrutiny of a loan provider and assembled as though being made to a bank or lending institution for finance - use plain language and avoid jargon

-Teams submit a business plan based on the
+Teams submit a business plan based on the Foundation Pharmacy Figures and complying with the Business Plan Checklist guidelines

 The Quarter Final round consists of a 1,500 word response to feedback received from the judges in Stage One.